-- the GBSLR Policy and FXRBB Standard define the compliance and management framework to ensure all foreign exchange positions (both structural and nonstructural) in the banking book are identified, measured, managed and reported - the NAB Group and subsidiary Treasuries are responsible for the development and execution of foreign exchange risk management strategies - GBSLR and subsidiary BSLR teams provide independent oversight.
-They are responsible for monitoring and oversight to ensure FXRBB is managed in compliance with the Policy and requirements of the Standard - periodic reporting to management and governance committees of FXRBB exposures and compliance.
+The NAB Group Balance Sheet & Liquidity Risk FXRBB Policy defines the compliance and management framework to ensure all foreign exchange positions (both structural and non-structural) in the banking book are identified, measured, managed and reported.

+- The NAB Group and subsidiary Treasuries are responsible for the development and execution of Group Asset and Liability Committee and Board approved foreign exchange risk management strategies. - Group Balance Sheet & Liquidity Risk and subsidiary Balance Sheet & Liquidity Risk teams provide independent oversight.
+They are responsible for monitoring and oversight to ensure FXRBB is managed in compliance with the Balance Sheet & Liquidity Risk FXRBB Policy. - Periodic reporting to management and governance committees of FXRBB exposures and compliance.